davidgasquez/handbook/Quotes.md

 - If you cannot measure it, you cannot improve it.
 Lord Kelvin. ^a5049d
 - Y es que en el mundo traidor nada hay verdad ni mentira: todo es según el color del cristal con que se mira.
 Ramón de Campoamor.
 - You either move information from one place to another, or you move mass from one place to another.
+- The fewer the facts, the stronger the opinion.
+Arnold H. Glasow.

 ## External Lists